 This was my third trip to the Plitvice Lakes.
 On the last two trips, I shot mainly classical landscape images of the lovely lakes and waterfalls.
 This time I wanted to do some underwater photography and especially some half-half shots of the Plitvice lakes.
 Since swimming or diving is not allowed in the lakes I had to do all my shooting from the boardwalks.

 The biggest challenge was not to get too top-heavy and fall into the lake while leaning forward for the underwater shots.
-But I think the effort has payed off since I got some nice split-images, which are not commonly found.
+But I think the effort has paid off since I got some nice split-images, which are not commonly found.

-In the past we stayed at one of the campgrounds in Bovec.
+In the past, we stayed at one of the campgrounds in Bovec.
 This time we had booked a room for three nights at the hotel Dobra Vila Bovec, which was really great.
 The service was excellent as was the breakfast.
 The rooms were clean with some classy and stylish furniture and decoration.